 Examining the code that comprises the specimen helps uncover characteristics that may be difficult to obtain through behavioral analysis.
 In the case of a malicious executable, you rarely will have the luxury of access to the source code from which it was created.
 Fortunately, the following free tools can help you reverse compiled Windows executables:

-- Disassembler and debugger: OllyDbg and IDA Pro Freeware can parse compiled Windows executables and, acting as disassemblers, display their code as assembly instructions.
-These tools also have debugging capabilities, which allow you to execute the most interesting parts of the malicious program slowly and under highly controlled conditions, so you can better understand the purpose of the code.
+- Disassembler and debugger: x64dbg and Ghidra can parse compiled Windows executables and, acting as disassemblers, display their code as assembly instructions.
+Such tools may also have debugging capabilities, which allow you to execute the most interesting parts of the malicious program slowly and under highly controlled conditions, so you can better understand the purpose of the code.

 - Memory dumper: Scylla and OllyDumpEx help obtain protected code located in the lab system’s memory and dump it to a file.
 This technique is particularly useful when analyzing packed executables, which are difficult to disassemble because they encode or encrypt their instructions, extracting them into RAM only during run-time.